 If the hot work fire is assumed to ignite insulation materials, seek additional guidance from Regional or Headquarters fire protection staff.

-A may be applied to hot work fires as described below.
+An AF may be applied to hot work fires to reflect the likelihood that a hot work fire will occur in one specific location, as described below.

 Determine if there is a designated location or locations within the fire area where hot work activities are performed, or if a location can be identified where hot work will be undertaken in the vast majority of cases.